MultiverseLearningProducts/swe/src/bootcamp/wk1/day4.md

 ### What is the stack?

-The stack is a data structure in the runtime that functions to organise the running or 'execution' of your code.
+The stack is a data structure in the runtime of javascript that functions to organise the running or 'execution' of your code.

 ![an animation of a stack](https://miro.medium.com/max/1280/0*SESFJYWU5a-3XM9m.gif)

 Last on first off.
 Imagine a stick over which you can place hoops.
-To get to the bottom hoop, all the other hoops above it have to come off first.
+To get to the bottom hoop, all the other hoops have to come off first.

 ![stack of hoops](https://ws-na.amazon-adsystem.com/widgets/q?_encoding=UTF8&ASIN=B000U02LXY&Format=_SL250_&ID=AsinImage&MarketPlace=US&ServiceVersion=20070822&WS=1&tag=toy-ideas-20&language=en_US).